Introduction to orbifolds: Group actions

 This same space can be visualized as a quotient of the torus $\mathbb{T}^2$.
 Consider $\mathbb{T}^2$ as a torus of revolution in $\mathbb{R}^3$, obtained by rotating a circle in the $xz$-plane centered at $(1,0,0)$ around the $z$-axis.
 Then rotation by $\pi$ around the $y$-axis is a symmetry of $\mathbb{T}^2$.
 It is easy to see that the quotient $\mathbb{T}^2/\mathbb{Z}_2$ is again a pillow case. \end{example}

-Let us now recall some properties of a smooth Lie group action on a manifold $M$.
+Let us now recall some properties of smooth Lie group actions on manifolds.
 For every $x$, the action induces an injective immersion $G/G_x\to Gx$.
 Moreover, when the action is \textit{proper}, i.e., when the map

 is proper (e.g., when $G$ is compact) $G/G_x\cong Gx$ is a diffeomorphism (see e.g. \cite[Proposition 3.41]{alex}).
 The quotient of a free proper action on a manifold is also a manifold.
 In fact $M\to M/G$ naturally becomes a principal $G$-bundle in this case \cite[Theorem 3.34]{alex}.
 A proper action by a discrete group is called \textit{properly discontinuous}.
 Notice that we do not assume that properly discontinuous actions are free, as it is common in some contexts.
 In fact, an action is properly discontinuous, as defined here, if and only if for every compact $K\subset M$ the set $\{g\in G\ |\ K\cap g K\neq\emptyset\}$ is finite.
 Any action of a \emph{finite} group $G$ on $M$ is automatically properly discontinuous.